akshitaasalaliya/app_ecommerce_akshita/docs/PROJECT_OVERVIEW.md

 Here's a quick rundown of what's working:

-- 🚀 **Splash Screen** — Shows your app logo and a loading spinner while the app initializes, then automatically takes the user to login after 5 seconds.
+**Splash Screen** - Shows your app logo and a loading spinner while the app initializes, then automatically takes the user to login after 5 seconds.
-- 🔐 **Login Screen** — A clean login form with email validation, a password visibility toggle, and form state management.
+**Login Screen** - A clean login form with email validation, a password visibility toggle and form state management.
-- 📦 **Product List** — Loads products from the API with pagination (10 at a time), lets you search by name or category, mark favorites, and pull to refresh.
-If you're offline, it gracefully falls back to locally cached data.
+**Product List** - Loads products from the API with pagination (10 at a time) you search by name or category, mark as favorites and pull to refresh.
+If you are offline it gracefully falls back to locally cached data.
-- 🔍 **Product Detail** — A full detail view for any product, showing its image, price, description, category, and stock — plus a favorite toggle right in the app bar.
+**Product Detail** - A full detail view for any product, showing its image, price, description, category and stock. plus a favorite toggle right in the app bar.

 ---